 Hospitalised treatment of anorexia may occur on a ward in a general hospital or in a specialised eating-disorders unit.
 In either case, the primary point - the major advantage as well as potential disadvantage - is that the control over what is eaten is taken away from the patient and is in the hands of the professionals who are entrusted with that patient's recovery.

-This was what always horrified me most about the idea of inpatient treatment - the other people.
+This was what always horrified me most about the idea of inpatient treatment: the other people.
 I've not written at length on this subject before because I never felt quite qualified to, not having experienced any time in hospital myself.
-The threat of hospitalisation was made by my parents several times, most notably on my 21st-birthday skiing trip, when we struck a bargain that I would avoid curtailing my year abroad to be taken to hospital by embarking on a concerted programme of weight gain on my own.
-As I've mentioned before, for me, hospitalisation would have been as much of a failure as uncontrolled weight gain: my aim was always to balance on the knife-edge of survival, never compromising my strength or my mental faculties quite enough to bring upon myself the demeaning experience of being practically force-fed back to something nearer health.
+But the threat of hospitalisation was made by my parents several times, most notably on my 21st-birthday skiing trip, when we struck a bargain that I would avoid being flown home to hospital, curtailing my year abroad in Germany, by embarking on a concerted programme of weight gain on my own.
+As I've mentioned before, for me, hospitalisation would have felt as much of a failure as uncontrolled weight gain: my aim was always to balance on the knife-edge of survival, never compromising my strength or my mental faculties quite enough to bring upon myself the demeaning experience of being practically force-fed back to something nearer health.

-And finally, as I said earlier, the control that you have as an anorexic is of course a hollow sham - while you are ill, you are in the grip of an illness that controls you and robs you of your individuality - and relinquishing that illusion, staring your loss of control in the face, and willingly placing control in the hands of those who are trained to help, can be a daring and admirable act.
+And finally, as I said earlier, the control that you have as an anorexic is a hollow sham: while you are ill, you are in the grip of an illness that controls you and robs you of your individuality.
+Relinquishing that illusion, staring your loss of control in the face, and willingly placing control in the hands of those who are trained to help, can be a daring, admirable, and life-giving act.